QR-based Parallel Set-Valued Approximation with Rational Functions: Experiments

 \section{Experiments}

-In this section we demonstrate the effectiveness of QR-AAA and PQR-AAA for some standard matrix functions, as well as on a discontinuous Galerkin BEM system.
-We illustrate its convergence properties and complexity.
+In this section we demonstrate the effectiveness of QR-AAA and PQR-AAA.
+We apply them first to some standard matrix functions.
+We close this section with an application from boundary element methods.
+We illustrate their convergence properties and complexity.